nmarsollier/viaduct/docs/content/docs/getting_started/_index.md

     Resolver classes are implemented by subclassing a generated *resolver base class,* which are found in the `resolverbases` subpackage.
 For each type `T` that has one or more `@resolver` fields, a static Kotlin `object` named `TResolvers` is created.
 For each field `T.f` that has a resolver, we generate a resolver base class named `TResolvers.F` (where the first letter of `f` is capitalized).
 To write a resolver for `T.f`, you subclass `TResolvers.F` and override the `resolve` function.
 (This subclassing approach is friendly to IDE autocomplete and genAI automation.
 Also, the type parameters on the `Context` argument are extensive, and this approach allows us to hide those from developers.)

 * In addition to subclassing the correct resolver base class, resolver classes must also be annotated with `@Resolver`, otherwise they won’t be recognized as resolver classes.
 (This supports testing and experimentation, where an “inactive” version of a resolver class with `@Resolver` can be written and tested before it replaces the current “live” version annotation.)
   As illustrated here, the `@Resolver` annotation can take what’s called a *required selection set* (RSS) which specifies what data the resolver wants to consume.
 The RSS is a GraphQL fragment on the containing-type of the field being resolved.
 In our example, since `attributedGreeting` is a field on `Query`, the RSS is a fragment on the `Query` type.
 As mentioned earlier, if a resolver attempts to access data it hasn’t requested in its RSS, an error is raised.
 Required selection sets are the *only* way the different modules of an application can interact with each other, creating strong encapsulation of the code inside a module.

 * In all resolvers, the `ctx.objectValue` property is how you access the values requested in your RSS.
 For a field on GraphQL type `T`, `objectValue` for the resolver for that field will be the GRT representing `T` (`Query` in our example).
 Note that the getters for the fields of `objectValue` are functions, not properties.
 It turns out these are suspending functions, which will wait for a value to be resolved by the responsible resolver before it returns.
 This asynchrony allows the engine to execute resolvers in parallel.
 (To prevent deadlocks, cycles between RSSs are checked-for at build time and also again at server startup time.)

-# What’s Next

-* Point to demo apps
-* Point to MVP document
-* ???